mietek/research/src/mi/McBride2006.lagda.md

 The form of a rule’s conclusion quietly specifies which arguments are to be kept implicit and which should be shown.
 In the data constructors for ‘$\ni$’ and ‘$\blacktriangleright$’, you’ll find $Γ,$
-$S,$ and $T$ undeclared—their types are inferrable from usage by standard techniques [(Damas & Milner, 1982)](#r2){#rr2 .rr}.
+$S,$ and $T$ undeclared—their types are inferable from usage by standard techniques [(Damas & Milner, 1982)](#r2){#rr2 .rr}.
 Moreover, the natural deduction rule serves like ‘let’ in the Hindley-Milner system to indicate the point at which variables should be generalised where possible.
-In effect, we may omit declarations for an *initial* segment of parameters to a rule, provided their types are inferrable.
+In effect, we may omit declarations for an *initial* segment of parameters to a rule, provided their types are inferable.

 What has happened?
 The usual alignment of the implicit-versus-explicit with type-versus-value is so traditional that you almost forget it’s a design choice.
 Dependent types make that choice